PEXANE2/azure-docs.tr-tr/articles/container-registry/container-registry-tutorial-quick-task.md

 > * Azure’da kapsayıcı görüntüsü derleme
 > * Azure Container Instances‘a kapsayıcı dağıtma

 Sonraki öğreticilerde, ACR Görevlerini kod işleme ve temel görüntü güncelleştirmesi üzerindeki otomatik kapsayıcı görüntüsü derlemelerine yönelik görevler için kullanmayı öğreneceksiniz.
-ACR görevleri, birden çok kapsayıcıyı oluşturma, gönderme ve isteğe bağlı olarak test etme adımlarını tanımlamak için bir YAML dosyası kullanarak [çok adımlı görevler](container-registry-tasks-multi-step.md)de çalıştırabilir.
+ACR Tasks can also run [multi-step tasks](container-registry-tasks-multi-step.md), using a YAML file to define steps to build, push, and optionally test multiple containers.

 [!INCLUDE [cloud-shell-try-it.md](../../includes/cloud-shell-try-it.md)]

-Azure CLı 'yı yerel olarak kullanmak istiyorsanız, [az Login][az-login]Ile Azure CLI sürüm **2.0.46** veya sonraki bir sürümünün yüklü ve oturum açmış olması gerekir.
+If you'd like to use the Azure CLI locally, you must have Azure CLI version **2.0.46** or later installed and logged in with [az login][az-login].
 Sürümü bulmak için `az --version` komutunu çalıştırın.
-CLı 'yi yüklemeniz veya yükseltmeniz gerekiyorsa bkz.
-[Azure CLI 'Yı yüklemek][azure-cli].
+If you need to install or upgrade the CLI, see [Install Azure CLI][azure-cli].

 ## <a name="prerequisites"></a>Önkoşullar